-The PTD protocol was developed, which sets out non-statutory changes to operational processes.
-The intention is to promote good practice, improve transparency and provide further clarity in support of the revised AiB PTD Notes for Guidance, better enabling trustees to manage debtor and creditor expectations in a PTD.
+The intention of the PTD protocol is to promote good practice, improve transparency and provide further clarity in support of the PTD Notes for Guidance.
+In turn, better enabling trustees to manage debtor and creditor expectations in a PTD.

 Changes introduced by the protocol:

 - Wherever practicable, an interim dividend should be paid to creditors after month 12 from the date the trust deed is granted and quarterly thereafter.

 - Should a trustee decide to withhold the debtor’s discharge from their liabilities included in the PTD, they must first submit a completed ‘Application to Refuse Debtor Discharge’ form to AiB for consideration and to seek agreement.

 - Trustees must only accept referrals from FCA approved lead generator firms.